tbdlarsen/sem5/ase/Introduction.md

 	* Lack of software methods and techniques
 	Causes more expensive and less reliable software.
 	Can be fixed by better education and training.
+* Delays
+* Budget
+* Assessment of quality if difficult
 ### Software development
 * Target group
 	* Professional rather than individual